5.6 Diversity-Responsive Assessment and Fair Interpretation

 6. Make recommendations that fit the person's context and available supports.

 For the EPPP, choose answers that protect validity and fairness together.
-The best response is rarely to ignore group differences or to stereotype based on group membership.
+The best response is rarely to ignore group differences and rarely to stereotype based on group membership.
 It is to gather individualized information, use appropriate methods, and state conclusions with humility and evidence.

 Test Your Knowledge